HHousen/lecture2notes/README.md

-                            YouTube based on video_id DeepSpeech: Use the deepspeech library (works offline with great accuracy) --video_id ID         id of youtube video to get subtitles from --deepspeech_model_dir DIR
+                            YouTube based on video_id DeepSpeech: Use the deepspeech library (works offline with great accuracy) --video_id ID         id of youtube video to get subtitles from --yt_convert_to_str   if the method is `youtube` and this option is specified then the transcript will be saved as a txt file instead of a srt file.
+    --deepspeech_model_dir DIR
                             path containing the DeepSpeech model files.
 See the documentation for details.